aridjayarecipes/cutesrecipes.web.app/content/post/1969-simple-way-to-prepare-quick-creamy-bacon-brussels-sprouts.md

 1. Take 1/2 tsp gound black pepper

-It's sure to be a crowd pleaser.
+It&#39;s sure to be a crowd pleaser.
 This Creamy Brussels Sprouts with Bacon recipe has all the flavors- savory Brussels sprouts, sweet onion and salty bacon, all in a rich creamy sauce.
-It's a perfect holiday side, but it's so easy you could make it on a regular weeknight, too!
+It&#39;s a perfect holiday side, but it&#39;s so easy you could make it on a regular weeknight, too!
 Transfer ½ to a plate and set aside.

 <!--inarticleads2-->